dev-sushi/docs/docs/configuration/basic.md

 ## main

-In this section, we can configure the basics of sushi.
+In this section, we can configure the basics of lingfo.
 This includes what language your library was written in, your library path etc.

 Starting with: `lang`, you need to specify in what language your library was written.